 - a repair or replacement is impossible

-- the repair would take unreasonably long
+- the repair would take an unreasonably long amount of time.

-If you don't want a refund and still want your product repaired or replaced, you have the right to request the retailer makes further attempts at a repair or replacement.
+If you don't want a refund and still want your product repaired or replaced, you have the right to request that the retailer makes further attempts at a repair or replacement.

 Use our step-by-step guide if you want to ask a retailer to repair or replace something you've bought that subsequently develops a fault.